TrevorNovak/gmu-research/README.md

 2. **Output File**:

-The default output file is *output.csv*, however, you can specify an output file by using the `-o` argument followed by the file name inside either single or double quotations.
+The default output file is *output.csv*, however, you can specify an output file by using the `-o` argument followed by the file name.

 #### Example:

-`python3 main.py -o "newoutputfile.csv"`
+`python3 main.py -o newoutputfile.csv`

 3. **Input File**: